parasailteam/co4-dialect/README.md

 ## How to build

 This setup assumes that you have built LLVM and MLIR in `$BUILD_DIR` and installed them to `$PREFIX`.
+Set both of these environment variables to absolute paths.
 To build and launch the tests, run
 ```sh
 mkdir build && cd build
 cmake -G Ninja .. -DMLIR_DIR=$PREFIX/lib/cmake/mlir -DLLVM_EXTERNAL_LIT=$BUILD_DIR/bin/llvm-lit -DCMAKE_EXPORT_COMPILE_COMMANDS=ON